How an American Guy in his 60’s Landed in Türkiye (aka Turkey)

 A Man Stuck on his Mat

-At the end of the story, Jesus healed the man without the angelic water.
+At the end of the Bible story, Jesus healed the man without the angelic water.
 “Your faith has healed you,” Jesus said.
 “Now pick up your mat and go live.”
-The man’s healing never was about anything external, like water, or a job, or a spouse, or money — his healing came from within — his own “faith,” the inner man.
-He had been a victim of his own limitations for 38 years, until Jesus came along and freed him by popping his comfort bubble and inviting him to become fully alive.
+The man’s healing never was about anything external, like water, or a job, or a spouse, eternal power, or money.
+His healing came from within, the inner man, and from his own “faith.”
+The invalid man on the mat was a victim of his own limitations for 38 years until Jesus came along and freed him.
+Once the man’s comfort bubble was popped, he had the opportunity to become fully alive.

 “The glory of God is a man [human] fully alive.”
 Saint Irenaeus